 - Defective scaffolds: The majority of scaffolding accidents are due to workers or employers failing to follow scaffolding requirements.
 This type of negligence can lead to falls or cause construction materials to strike pedestrians walking below.

 - Inadequate signages: Construction sites must have proper signage in place.
 Ignoring signage regulations or neglecting to mark unsafe zones can lead to injuries for construction workers or nearby pedestrians.

-If you sustained injuries due to a construction accident, let our attorneys represent your case.
+If you sustained injuries due to a construction accident, let our attorneys represent you.
 We will investigate your damages, determine the source of the accident, and hold every negligent party accountable.

 Retain the Services of an Attorney at Dansker & Aspromonte Associates with No Upfront Cost

-We have a great deal of experience with construction and scaffold Accident cases, and we will get your questions answered.
+We have a great deal of experience with construction and scaffold Accident cases, and we will answer your questions.
 To schedule a free consultation with a construction and scaffold accident attorney, contact us online or call Dansker & Aspromonte Associates.